 - A decline in cognitive ability and overall functioning

 - Depression and anxiety

 Image Source: VeryWell Mind

-Many people who become dependent, addicted, or abuse Ambien will quickly find they are unable to continue sourcing the drug from their doctor.
-This is due to it being a controlled drug with very specific prescribing guidelines.
+Many people who become dependent, addicted, or abused Ambien will quickly find they cannot continue sourcing the drug from their doctor.
+This is because it is a controlled drug with specific prescribing guidelines.

 When a doctor refuses to prescribe an addictive drug, those who are abusing or addicted will often resort to getting the drug from the internet or swap to a similar drug with the same effects.

 Drug addiction and substance use disorders are brain disorders that compel the sufferer to continue seeking and taking a substance despite it causing untold damage and distress, as well as possible harm to others.
 Someone suffering from Zolpidem addiction will find the compulsion to use so overbearingly that they feel they have no choice in the matter, even when continuing can carry a serious risk of death.

 Studies indicate that the brain and body can become dependent and that a gradual dose reduction is required to prevent serious reactions after stopping the medication.